TiKevin83/VSCodeWebSandbox/README.md

 Now gulp is watching the src directory for changes.
 Open dist/index.html with live server.

-End result should be that edits to template files in Pug, SCSS, and TypeScript are immediately compiled and minified with Gulp

-Live Server should see Gulp's changes to the live files and reload the page automatically
+Edits to /src files in Pug, SCSS, and TypeScript are immediately compiled and minified with Gulp, Live Server sees the changes and reloads the page automatically